Civil discourse: Importance

-Civil discourse embodies the values of civic learning: patience, open-mindedness, compromise, and mutual respect.
+Civil discourse embodies the values of civic learning: open-mindedness, compromise, and mutual respect.
+In a way, civil discourse promotes individual and social development.
+It can be challenging and fruitful.
 Civil discourse is the practice of engaging in conversation to seek and foster understanding with mutual airing of views.
 It is not a contest; rather, it is intended to promote mutual understanding.
-It involves all parties’ commitment to respect for truth, a practice of active listening and purposeful speaking, and an understanding that the cultivation of civil discourse is not a right but a responsibility.
+It involves all parties' commitment to respect for truth, a practice of active listening and purposeful speaking, and an understanding that the cultivation of civil discourse is not a right but a responsibility.
 When properly executed, those involved can communicate alternative views, opinions, ideas, or facts without causing emotional distress or an altercation between individuals.
 Participants in civil discourse must learn about all sides of the issue at hand by respectfully listening to alternative interpretations, critically weighing the information's veracity, analyzing what they've heard, and being willing to alter their positions based on a convincing argument and evidence.
-As individuals, civil discourse enables us to preserve our relationships with our friends, families, and neighbors, ensuring that we have robust ties across points of difference.
+As individuals, civil discourse enables people to preserve their relationships with our friends, families, and neighbors, ensuring that they have robust ties across points of difference.

-Additionally, trademarks of civil discourse like empathy and discernment should be included in daily life practices in a way that helps the development of discipline, content knowledge, general debate skills, analytical and critical thinking, and more.
-In all contexts, but particularly in educational settings, engagement in civic discourse is crucial.
-The voices, histories, and experiences of individuals who have been oppressed and who are still subject to injustice should be taught in schools and communities.
-As a society, we must educate the next generation on how to recognize injustices and challenge them when they arise.
-Without understanding how other people experience bias, we won't be able to assist one another or make changes for a more accepting and hopeful future.